 In general, the easier you make it for your retailers, the more happy they are likely to be to stock and keep stocking your product.
 So, if at all possible we would recommend having different barcodes for each variation.

 If you require a large quantity of barcode numbers, please contact us for a specialized quote.

 The vast majority of stores internationally will accept our barcodes, however there are one or two exceptions in a few countries.
-As far as we know, none of the exceptions occur in Barbados – the only store with any kind of barcode restrictions here is ASDA who require verification reports which we can arrange.
+As far as we know, none of the exceptions occur in Barbados – the only store with any kind of barcode restrictions is ASDA (UK) who require verification reports which we can arrange.

 If you are selling your product internationally there is a chance that some of the restrictions will affect you.
 Below are the stores that won’t accept our barcodes based on the country:

 USA – Walmart, Sam’s Club, Krogers, Fred Mayers, Macy’s & JC Penney’s

 China – Some retailers mistakenly believe that barcodes need to have the correct corresponding country code to their country of origin.
 This means they can be reluctant to distribute products with our barcodes on them.